gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## splitAt

-Splits a `ReadonlyNonEmptyArray` into two pieces, the first piece has max `n` elements.
+Splits a `NonEmptyReadonlyArray` into two pieces, the first piece has max `n` elements.

 **Signature**